-Accordingly, the Board recommends the election of each Director, whose supporting biographies appear on page 9 of this Annual Report.
-A full list of other public company directorships for each Director is disclosed on page 66.
+Accordingly, the Board recommends the election of each of the Directors, whose supporting biographies appear on page 12 of this Annual Report.
+A full list of other public company directorships for each Director is disclosed on page 70.

 The Board holds regular meetings four times a year, at a minimum, and maintains ongoing communications with the Manager and the Company's other service providers.
-During the year ended 31 December 2015, the Board held six regular Board meetings, six Audit Committee meetings and two ad hoc/committee meetings to address various administrative matters.
+During the year ended 31 December 2016, the Board held seven Board meetings and three Audit Committee meetings.